santedb/dev-doc/santedb/data-and-information-architecture/README.md

 ## Data Lifecycle

-SanteDB iCDR and dCDR never store or or directly with external messaging formats inside of the core components.
+SanteDB iCDR and dCDR never store or interact directly with external messaging formats inside of the core components.
 All communications are transformed between components and their destined system software.&#x20;

 Take, for example, a client which is querying the SanteDB iCDR using HL7 FHIR (the pattern is identical regardless of message format).